ONE

 unprepared I really was for this job.

-see and hear what you hear,” Quin said.
+what you hear,” Quin said.
 “You should be chanting anyway.
-The Templars with you don’t officially
+The Templars with

 “We’ll be behind